Jump to start of content

 Can I enroll in the LKA while my MOC exam results are pending?

 No. You will not be able to enroll in the LKA while your exam results are pending.
-Once the exam results have been released, if you happen to be unsuccessful and wish to switch to the LKA, you can do so as long as it is not beyond the June 30, 2023 LKA enrollment deadline.
+Once the exam results have been released, if you happen to be unsuccessful and wish to switch to the LKA, you can do so as long as it is not beyond the June 30 LKA enrollment deadline.
 Exam results can take up to three months to be released.
 This means that the exam results could be pending beyond the aforementioned deadline, and you could not switch to the LKA.
-In this case, you would still have the opportunity to take the Traditional, 10-year MOC exam or Collaborative Maintenance Pathway (CMP).
+In this case, you would still have the opportunity to take the traditional, 10-year MOC exam or Collaborative Maintenance Pathway (CMP) in cardiovascular disease or a cardiology subspecialty.

 How the LKA works